Bullying knows no boundaries - it can affect anyone, independent of

 NoBLE is supported in-part by your donations.

-Your support will help provide counseling and educational support for
+Your contributions will help provide educational support for

 bullied children and families.
 Under "Donation Programs" write in NoBLE.